iotivity/IoTivity-Getting-Started/gsg-kit.md

 ## Install IoTivity and Pi Samples

-1. Continuing on your development PC, from the SSH prompt, go to the home directory and install IoTivity:
+1. Continuing on your development PC, from the SSH prompt, go to the home directory and install the server app, which takes several minutes to complete:

    ```
    cd ~
    curl https://openconnectivity.github.io/IOTivity-Lite-setup/install.sh | bash
    ```
-   If you’ve done this previously and get an error, you may need to delete the ~/Project-Scripts directory.
+   Alternatively, you can download the install.sh script, review and run it from anywhere.

 2. Install manufacturer certificates: